 Stay Out of the Way of Other Surfers

 People new to surfing sometimes try to paddle to the place the waves are break by paddling through the wave straight out to the lineup where the other surfers are sitting.

 Build good habits from the start and paddle around the breaking waves as much as possible.

-You also want to be able to read the wave and the surfer who is paddling to catch it.
-By doing so, you will be able to avoid paddling across the other surfer’s path.
-If you find yourself padding out and you are faced with a surfer padding for a wave, paddle towards the broken part of the wave to avoid the surfer and duck dive.
-You can also paddle over the unbroken shoulder of the wave if you don’t get in the way of the surfer who will be up and riding.
+If you find yourself padding out and you are faced with a surfer padding for a wave, paddle towards the broken part of the wave to avoid the surfer and learn how to duck dive.

 Sooner or later, every surfer gets in someone’s way for one reason of another, but you can avoid many collisions and close calls by padding around the break.